twilio/authy-ruby/README.md

     response = Authy::API.request_sms(:id => user.authy_id)

     if response.ok?
-      //sms was sent
+      # sms was sent
     else
-      response.
+      response.errors
-      //sms failed to send
+      #sms failed to send
+    end

 This call will be ignored if the user is using the Authy Mobile App.
 If you still want to send